ShaunCurtis/CEC.Routing/CEC.Routing/Readme.md

 ﻿# CEC.Routing
 Controlled Routing Library

-This is a enhanced version of the standard Blazor router with functionality added to control routing on a edit page when there are unsaved changes.
+This is a enhanced version of the standard Blazor router with functionality added to control routing on an edit page when there are unsaved changes.

 The Package is available via NuGet as: CEC.Routing.

 The sample project uses the basic Blazor Weather app, implementing a WeatherForecast object editor with navigation control when a Weather Station object is unsaved.
-Review the code for a more detailed code example of an implemenatation of the router.
+Review the code for a more detailed implemantation code example.

 To implement the router you need to: